microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Update-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyAllowedCombination](Update-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyAllowedCombination.md)
 Update the allowedCombinations property of an authenticationStrengthPolicy object.
 To update other properties of an authenticationStrengthPolicy object, use the Update authenticationStrengthPolicy method.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration](Update-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md)
 Update the properties of an authenticationCombinationConfiguration object.
-In use, only fido2combinationConfigurations may be updated as they are the only type of authenticationCombinationConfiguration that may be created.
+In use, only fido2combinationConfigurations may be updated as they're the only type of authenticationCombinationConfiguration that may be created.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityConditionalAccessNamedLocation](Update-MgBetaIdentityConditionalAccessNamedLocation.md)
-Update the properties of an ipNamedLocation object.
+Update the properties of a countryNamedLocation object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityConditionalAccessPolicy](Update-MgBetaIdentityConditionalAccessPolicy.md)
 Update the properties of a conditionalAccessPolicy object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityContinuouAccessEvaluationPolicy](Update-MgBetaIdentityContinuouAccessEvaluationPolicy.md)
 Update the properties of a continuousAccessEvaluationPolicy object.
+This API is available in the following national cloud deployments.

 ### [Update-MgBetaIdentityCustomAuthenticationExtension](Update-MgBetaIdentityCustomAuthenticationExtension.md)
 Update the navigation property customAuthenticationExtensions in identity